markstephenburnham/text-to-speech/README.md

 Stream mapping:
   Stream #0:0 -> #0:0 (copy)
 Press [q] to stop, [?] for help
-[mp3 @ 0x7fb0f680bc00] Estimating duration from bitrate, this may be inaccurate [mp3 @ 0x7fb0f580e800] Estimating duration from bitrate, this may be inaccurate
-    Last message repeated 1 times
-[mp3 @ 0x7fb0f4813800] Estimating duration from bitrate, this may be inaccurate [mp3 @ 0x7fb0f680b000] Estimating duration from bitrate, this may be inaccurate [mp3 @ 0x7fb0f580e800] Estimating duration from bitrate, this may be inaccurate [mp3 @ 0x7fb0f4813800] Estimating duration from bitrate, this may be inaccurate size=     113kB time=00:00:28.89 bitrate=  32.1kbits/s speed=1.38e+03x
+[mp3 @ 0x7fa637017200] Estimating duration from bitrate, this may be inaccurate [mp3 @ 0x7fa63600b000] Estimating duration from bitrate, this may be inaccurate [mp3 @ 0x7fa637810200] Estimating duration from bitrate, this may be inaccurate [mp3 @ 0x7fa63601c600] Estimating duration from bitrate, this may be inaccurate [mp3 @ 0x7fa637017200] Estimating duration from bitrate, this may be inaccurate [mp3 @ 0x7fa637010400] Estimating duration from bitrate, this may be inaccurate [mp3 @ 0x7fa637810200] Estimating duration from bitrate, this may be inaccurate size=     113kB time=00:00:28.89 bitrate=  32.1kbits/s speed=1.13e+03x
 video:0kB audio:113kB subtitle:0kB other streams:0kB global headers:0kB muxing overhead: 0.204876%
 ```